XPIAN/xpian.github.io/baptisminearlychristianity.md

 century.

-If Christians had been normally baptizing children from the beginning, these baptism would very possible have represented the majority of the baptisms in the first and second centuries.
+If Christians had been normally baptizing children from the beginning, these baptisms would likely have represented the majority of the baptisms in the first and second centuries[^26].
 I find it unbelievable that when it comes to something as important as baptism that we would find no record of such a thing for almost two centuries after Jesus, given all the writings we have from that era.
 It is a much more reasonable